The Legacy of Illinois Bands

 Mark Hindsley served Illinois from 1948 to 1970, at which time Harry Begian assumed the position of the University’s third director of bands since Harding’s appointment early in the 20th century.

 During Begian’s tenure, the size and number of ensembles increased dramatically.
-He not only continued but expanded Hindsley’s recording project, producing more than 60 LP records of the Illinois Symphonic Bands.
+It was under his leadership that women were accepted into the Marching Illini in the fall of 1971.
+Of special note was the expansion of Hindsley’s recording project during Begian's years at Illiniois.
+Dr. Begian produced more than 60 LP records of the UI Symphonic Bands.
 This particular collection is considered one of the largest and finest collections of recorded band performances in existence.
-In 1984, Dr. Begian retired as Director of Bands, and remains an icon (like his predecessors) for bandsmen worldwide.
+Harry Begian retired as Director of Bands in 1984.

 From 1985 to 2008, James F. Keene served the University of Illinois as Professor of Music and as Director of Bands.
 He received both his Bachelor and Master of Music degrees from the University of Michigan at Ann Arbor, studying with conductor William D. Revelli—who was mentored by A. A. Harding.